-

 In addition to coat care, you will also need to care for your Entlebucher Mountain Dog’s ears, nails, and teeth.
 Plan to check your dog’s ears on a weekly basis to ensure they are clean, clear, and dry.
 Floppy ears tend to trap moisture, dirt, and debris more than ears that stick up all the time, which makes them more prone to ear infections.
 But, checking and carefully cleaning your dog’s ears regularly can help keep them healthy.

 Regular nail trimming is also an important grooming task.
 Nails that are too long can make movement painful or can get caught on things.
-Usually, monthly nail trimming is sufficient to keep them from growing too long, but may need to happen more often if your dog’s nails aren’t wearing down enough naturally.
+Usually, once or twice monthly nail trimming is sufficient to keep them from growing too long, but may need to happen more often if your dog’s nails aren’t wearing down enough naturally.
 If you hear nails clicking against the floor, it’s time to cut your dog’s nails.

 The Entlebucher Mountain Dog is a high-energy working dog that needs a lot of exercise and mental stimulation to stay happy and healthy.
 These dogs are happiest when they have a job to do and are working hard.

-In addition to their daily walks, some time to run and get in extra activity is a must for this dog breed.
+In addition to their daily walks, some time to run and get in extra activity are musts for this dog breed.
 They also love doing stuff with you, so they tend to make great partners for running, enjoy going on a hike, and more.
-They also tend to be great candidates for many dog sports like herding, agility, tracking, obedience, and more.

 A fully-grown Entlebucher Mountain Dog usually stands 16-21 inches tall at the shoulder and weighs 40-65 pounds.